Higher Lie theory in positive characteristic: Lie-type models in -adic homotopy theory

 This data amounts to an $\infty$-quasi-isomorphism between the $u\mathcal{EE}_\infty$-coalgebras $V$ and $W$.
 Since their differentials are trivial, this data is an $\infty$-isomorphism, and in particular, an isomorphism of graded modules between $V$ and $W$.
 See \cite[Section 7]{bricevictor} for the statements related to $\infty$-morphisms of coalgebras in positive characteristic. \end{proof}

-\begin{Proposition} Let $\mathfrak{g}$ be a complete curved absolute $\mathcal{L}^\pi_\infty$-algebra.
+\begin{Proposition} Let $\mathfrak{g}$ be a qp-complete curved absolute $\mathcal{L}^\pi_\infty$-algebra.
 It admits a minimal model where the graded module of generators is given by the homology of its complete bar construction. \end{Proposition}

-\begin{proof} Since we are working over a field $\kk$, we can choose a contraction between $\widehat{\mathrm{B}}_\iota \mathfrak{g}$ and its homology.
+\begin{proof} Since we are working over a field, we can choose a contraction between $\widehat{\mathrm{B}}_\iota \mathfrak{g}$ and its homology.
 We can then apply the homotopy transfer theorem of \cite[Section 7]{bricevictor} in order to transfer an $\infty$-quasi-isomorphic $u\mathcal{EE}_\infty$-coalgebra structure onto its homology.
-This gives a weak-equivalence of complete curved absolute $\mathcal{L}^\pi_\infty$-algebras
+This gives a weak equivalence of qp-complete curved absolute $\mathcal{L}^\pi_\infty$-algebras

 by composing the $\infty$-quasi-isomorphism with the counit of the complete bar-cobar adjunction. \end{proof}